charlie-paterson/Research-Project/README.md

 Currently, I am fine-tuning the models and optimizing them for real-world radar data once it's available.
 The next steps will involve testing the models on real-world data and further improving their performance in real-world conditions.

 ### Code
+For this project, I utilized MATLAB to generate synthetic data and implement two machine learning algorithms: the Fine Tree Regressor and the Support Vector Machine (SVM) Regressor.
+The synthetic data was carefully crafted to mimic realistic patterns, ensuring a diverse range of features and complexities that test the robustness of both models.
+This allowed me to simulate real-world conditions while maintaining full control over the data properties.

 The code for this project is available in the following repository:

 ![Link to code here](First_ML_Radar_for_git.m)